unina-sfere/NN4MSP/README.md

 ```

+0.0027 \\
-0.0027, which is the default value for a Shewhart control chart in the 6-sigma quality approach.
+which is the default value for a Shewhart control chart in the 6-sigma quality approach.

 ## Real-case study: HVAC systems in passenger railway vehicles

-Import the HVAC dataset.
-Data are already cleaned to remove unsteady working conditions and sensor
+Import the HVAC datavset.
+Data have already been cleaned to remove unsteady working conditions and sensor
 measurement errors and validated by domain expert.

 ``` python